D. B. Cooper in popular culture

-D. B. Cooper is a media epithet used to describe an unidentified man who hijacked a Boeing 727 on November 24, 1971, extorted a US$200,000 ransom (equivalent to $ today), and parachuted to an unknown fate.
-He was never seen again, and only $5,880 of the ransom money has been found.
-The incident continues to influence popular culture, and has inspired references in books, film, and music.
+D. B. Cooper is a media epithet for an unidentified man (whose actual alias given was, Dan Cooper) who hijacked a Boeing 727 on November 24, 1971, extorted a US$200,000 ransom (equivalent to $ today), and parachuted to an unknown fate.
+Only $5,880 of the ransom money has been found, and the crime continues to influence popular culture, and has inspired references in books, film, and music.